-3 Plan-making in Bury
+3. Plan-making in Bury

 - 3.1 The planning system in England is plan-led which means that development plans are used to guide and manage future development and as the basis for determining planning applications.
-Planning law requires that applications for planning permission be determined in accordance with the development plan, unless material considerations indicate otherwise. - 3.2 All development plans have to be prepared within the context of the Government's planning policies.
-These are primarily set out within the National Planning Policy Framework (NPPF)2 but this is supported by separate policy documents related to waste3 and traveller sites4. - 3.3 The current statutory development plan in Bury comprises the Unitary Development Plan (UDP)5 and the Greater Manchester Joint Minerals6 and Waste7 Plans. - 3.4 However, together with eight other districts in Greater Manchester, Bury is contributing to the preparation of the emerging 'Places for Everyone' Joint Plan (PfE).
-PfE will set out the strategic framework within which the participating GM districts (including Bury) need to develop their own Local Plans. - 3.5 The overall development plan for Bury will therefore comprise the Local Plan, PfE and two other jointly-prepared plans - the Greater Manchester Minerals and Waste Plans and any adopted Neighbourhood Plans should any be produced. - 3.6 Figure 1 sets out the hierarchy of planning policies that are applicable to Bury.
+Planning law requires that applications for planning permission be determined in accordance with the development plan, unless material considerations indicate otherwise. - 3.2 All development plans must be prepared within the context of the Government's planning policies.
+These are primarily set out within the National Planning Policy Framework (NPPF)2 which is supported by Planning Practice Guidance (PPG)3.
+There are also separate policy documents related to waste4 and traveller sites5. - 3.3 The current statutory development plan in Bury comprises the saved policies of the Bury Unitary Development Plan (UDP)6, the Places for Everyone Joint Plan (PfE)7 and the Greater Manchester Joint Minerals8 and Waste9 Plans.
+These may be supplemented by any adopted Neighbourhood Plans should any be produced. - 3.4 Figure 1 sets out the hierarchy of planning policies that are applicable to Bury.